 Low-Wattage Hair Dryers

-The low-wattage hair dryer has a wattage range from 500 Watts to 1200 words.
+The low-wattage hair dryer has a wattage range from 500 Watts to 1200 watts.
 For example, the MHD (beta) mini hair dryer is the low-wattage hair dryer of 1000 watts and it is the most popular and highest-rated low-wattage hair dryer.
 It is obvious that the low-wattage hair dryer would not be in much demand than the higher-wattage hair dryer but it doesn’t mean that the low-wattage hair dryer is less effective.

 How Many Watts Does A Hair Dryer Use?